Information retrieval: History

 The idea of using computers to search for relevant pieces of information was popularized in the article As We May Think by Vannevar Bush in 1945.
-It would appear that Bush was inspired by patents for a 'statistical machine' - filed by Emanuel Goldberg in the 1920s and '30s - that searched for documents stored on film.
+It would appear that Bush was inspired by patents for a 'statistical machine' – filed by Emanuel Goldberg in the 1920s and 1930s – that searched for documents stored on film.
 The first description of a computer searching for information was described by Holmstrom in 1948, detailing an early mention of the Univac computer.
-Automated information retrieval systems were introduced in the 1950s: one even featured in the 1957 romantic comedy, Desk Set.
+Automated information retrieval systems were introduced in the 1950s: one even featured in the 1957 romantic comedy Desk Set.
 In the 1960s, the first large information retrieval research group was formed by Gerard Salton at Cornell.
 By the 1970s several different retrieval techniques had been shown to perform well on small text corpora such as the Cranfield collection (several thousand documents).
 Large-scale retrieval systems, such as the Lockheed Dialog system, came into use early in the 1970s.

 In 1992, the US Department of Defense along with the National Institute of Standards and Technology (NIST), cosponsored the Text Retrieval Conference (TREC) as part of the TIPSTER text program.
 The aim of this was to look into the information retrieval community by supplying the infrastructure that was needed for evaluation of text retrieval methodologies on a very large text collection.
 This catalyzed research on methods that scale to huge corpora.
 The introduction of web search engines has boosted the need for very large scale retrieval systems even further.

+By the late 1990s, the rise of the World Wide Web fundamentally transformed information retrieval.
+While early search engines such as AltaVista (1995) and Yahoo!
+(1994) offered keyword-based retrieval, they were limited in scale and ranking refinement.
+The breakthrough came in 1998 with the founding of Google, which introduced the PageRank algorithm, using the web's hyperlink structure to assess page importance and improve relevance ranking.

+During the 2000s, web search systems evolved rapidly with the integration of machine learning techniques.
+These systems began to incorporate user behavior data (e.g., click-through logs), query reformulation, and content-based signals to improve search accuracy and personalization.
+In 2009, Microsoft launched Bing, introducing features that would later incorporate semantic web technologies through the development of its Satori knowledge base.
+Academic analysis have highlighted Bing's semantic capabilities, including structured data use and entity recognition, as part of a broader industry shift toward improving search relevance and understanding user intent through natural language processing.